 Our graduates work in a number of different fields; some pursue their career as civil servants in public administration institutions and diplomatic service, others work as analysts and experts in the international organizations, academic and research institutions, as well as in the private sector in Lithuania and abroad.
 For those who wish to spread their knowledge and gain further insight into the Eastern and Central European studies there is access available to the third cycle studies (doctoral studies).

 During the third semester, students work on their Master’s thesis and continue attending Master’s seminars.
 Additionally, they can extend their knowledge by attending one elective subject based on their academic or professional interests.
-Moreover, students are offered an opportunity to build their resume by conducting a professional internship with non-governmental organizations or research institutions based in Vilnius.
+Moreover, students are offered the opportunity to build their resume by conducting a professional internship with non-governmental organizations or research institutions based in Vilnius.

 Why choose Eastern European and Russian master studies program at IIRPS VU?